Unrealized Projects 1930-1934

 THE PARADINE CASE (1933)

-MGM bought the film rights of this Robert Hichens novel already, for Garbo in the early 30s.
-This project will be suggested as a possible Garbo film several times.
+MGM bought the film rights of this Robert Hichens novel for Garbo in the early 30s.
+This project would be suggested as a possible Garbo film several times.

 SOURCE: GARBO book